IEC Recognized Organization (RO) Canada Programs

 No, you can not.
 You still need insurance that covers you for your complete stay.
 Provincial plans in Canada are not eligible for IEC.
 Please learn everything about IEC insurance requirements here.

-Insurance must be valid for the entire period for which the work permit is sought.
-Participants can present two consecutive healthcare insurance policies if they were not able to purchase one policy to cover the entire length of their work permit.
+Insurance must be valid for the entire period of the work permit.
+Participants may present two consecutive health insurance policies if they are unable to purchase one policy covering the full duration.

 If I were to secure an RO spot, when would I need to purchase my travel insurance?